mosquito-boys/mosquito-monitoring/JPPREADME.md

 ### Home tab

-This tab let you upload a picture of the mosquito you want to identify.
+This tab let you upload a web form containing a picture of the mosquito you want to identify and other useful informations.

-We suggest you to choose a mosquito picture from the dataset/test folder.
+We suggest you to choose a mosquito picture from the dataset/test folder for the mosquito upload.

+Then you can add a location by sharing (it with be your current location) or enter it manually.
+This information will be used for the map feature explained bellow.
 You can use your own location or enter a custom one.
 For instance you can try the following locations :
-44.082189, 26.922443
+- 4.082189, 26.922443
-44.082189, 26.922443
+- 44.082189, 26.922443
-24.400253, 84.642478
+- 24.400253, 84.642478
-0.729654, 115.094303
+- 0.729654, 115.094303
-27.683107, 115.890004
+- 27.683107, 115.890004
-17.212302, -94.212233
+- 17.212302, -94.212233
-8.488606, -74.993682
+- 8.488606, -74.993682

+Then you can add the date of picture

+Finally add you Name (mandatory), Email address (mandatory) and comment (optional) and submit your form

 ### Info tab

 Page containing information about the project goals and the team who realised it.

 ### Map tab

 Show a map with all mosquitoes found so far.
+The server get the mosquitos informations in the db to the frontend and we use Google Maps API to generate the map and print mosquitos as markers in the map.

 The db is initialized with 3 mosquitoes, so you can use the map feature.
-The map feature uses the sqlite db to get all mosquitoes.
+But any mosquito you upload with a location will appear on this map.

 ## Code explanations

-### flask server
+### Flask server

+We used flask python library to launch the server.

 server.py creates the server and launches it with the routes.
-The /postform is the main route uploading the mosquito form, running the prediction and returning the results. static folder contains resources which are immediately available from the client (localhost:5000/static/...)
+The /postform is the main route uploading the mosquito form, running the prediction and returning the results.

+static folder contains resources which are immediately available from the client (localhost:5000/static/...)
 We put in the static/tmp folder the pictures of the mosquitoes processed.

-The utilities/LRU.py script keeps an eye on this folder and removes old pictures when size exceeds 4. templates folder contains html templates using jinja syntax.
+utilities/LRU.py script keeps an eye on this folder and removes old pictures when size exceeds 4.

-### db_model
+templates folder contains html templates using jinja syntax.

+### Database model and object representations

-Classes which represent the objects used in the project and the corresponding model for the database.
+In the db_model folder, you can find classes which represent the objects used in the project and the corresponding model for the database.
 The db is an SQLite database created automatically when the server is launched in a SQLite.db file.
 Every successful upload leads to the creation of a user, a mosquito which are then stored them in the db.

+DBEngine is an abstract class that have the minimal methods to be implemented by any database.
+We chose SQLite as DB implementation.

 At the first start of the server, the sqlite db is created and 3 mosquitoes are stored in it to let you enjoy the map feature (check use the webapp part)